ajayvohra2005/greengrass-tutorial/README.md

 # AWS IoT GreenGrass Tutorial

 This is an *advanced* tutorial on following [AWS IoT GreenGrass](https://aws.amazon.com/greengrass/) use cases:
-  - Deploying a web service using [Docker Application Deployment](https://docs.aws.amazon.com/greengrass/latest/developerguide/docker-app-connector.html) connector
+  - Running a `hello world` web service using [Docker Application Deployment](https://docs.aws.amazon.com/greengrass/latest/developerguide/docker-app-connector.html) connector
-  - Deploying an AWS IoT device using Docker Application Deployment coneector
+  - Running an AWS IoT device using Docker Application Deployment coneector
+  - Running a Lambda function in GreenGrass that interacts with the `hello world` local web service

-The tutorial does not detail every step, encourgaing the reader to explore the [Getting started with AWS IoT GreenGrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html) and learn in that process.
+The tutorial does not detail every step, encourgaing the reader to explore the [Getting started with AWS IoT GreenGrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html) modules and other AWS online documentation resources.

 This tutorial assumes GreenGrass core software version 1.10.